JohnEarnest/Decker/docs/lil.md

 (3*2)+5  # 11
 ```

 You can make decisions with `if`.
 The keyword `if` is followed by a conditional expression, one or more statements, and finally the keyword `end`.
 The statements inside the `if ... end` will only be executed if the conditional expression has a truthy value.
-You can also optionally include an `else` keyword to divide the body of the `if` into a truthy half and a falsey half.
+You can also optionally include an `elseif` keyword (followed by a conditional expression) or just an `else` keyword to divide the body of the `if` into multiple cases.
 ```
 if 1>2
 	"narp"  # this doesn't happen